bowdoincollege/noc-commit-hooks/README.md

 ### Hook config

-Add a `.pre-commit-config.yaml` to the toplevel of the git repository.
+Add a `.pre-commit-config.yaml` to the top-level of the git repository.

 ```yaml
 repos: